ashleyjelks/UI-React-Work/README.md

 We've decided to explore a card-based layout for displaying candidates.
 Restless Bandit's algorithm has found and graded some hypothetical candidates, and our designer has created a mockup of how the layout should look (`card-layout.png` at the top level of this repo).

 We're using React, and we've got the project set up and ready to go.
-Your task is to build the UI shown in the mockup.
+In `src/App.js`, you'll find a basic `App` component with the page header and the candidate data (currently being logged to the console) already there to get you started.
+Your task is to build the rest of the UI shown in the mockup.

 **What we're looking for:**
 - Accurate translation of the design
+- Candidates sorted by their grade
 - Tests for your components
 - Clean, consistent code style

-**Optional extensions:**
+**Optional extensions (pick one if you want to, but it's not necessary):**
 - Make the page responsive
-- Add search bar functionality - update the candidates as you type
+- Add basic search bar functionality - update the visible list of candidates as you type
 - Do something else cool - it can be anything you like!

 Feel free to change anything and add any libraries you want (just be sure to `npm install --save` them).